-Getting to Remarkables Ski Feild:
+Getting to the Remarkables Ski Field:

-There is a large carpark at the bottom of the mountain as well as several near the top.
-If you park at one of the carparks over half way then there is a courtesy shuttle to take you the rest of the way.
-However, if you park at the bottom the fee is $20 NZD return.
+There is a large car parking lot at the bottom of the mountain as well as several near the top.
+If you park at one of the car parking lots over halfway then there is a courtesy shuttle to take you the rest of the way.
+However, if you park at the bottom, the fee is $20 NZD return.

-There is also a large indoor and outdoor seating area and people can choose to bring their own food and drink or buy from the shop.
+There is also a large indoor and outdoor seating area and people can choose to bring their own food and drink or buy it from the shop.
 The average price of a meal is around $15.

-Coronet Peak Ski Field (NZ Ski)
+2. Coronet Peak Ski Field (NZ Ski)

 Coronet Ski field is another good ski field and is very popular because of how close it is to Queenstown.